Introduction

 A mixture of formal courses, short courses and in-house training is undertaken, and a review of training undertaken ensures that the right training is chosen for any given situation.

 A programme of qualification training is delivered in respect of the Trading Standards Institute’s qualification framework for all Trading Standards professionals.
-As a direct result of the COVID-19 pandemic the majority of food officer training is now carried out online through a range of professional training providers.
+As a direct result of the Covid-19 pandemic the majority of food officer training is now carried out online through a range of professional training providers.

-Officers who are suitably qualified, experienced and competent to carry out the range of tasks and duties they are required to perform are authorised officers for the purposes of enforcing the provisions of the Food Safety Act, Food Hygiene at Primary Production Level and other Food Standards related
+Officers who are suitably qualified, experienced and competent to carry out the range of tasks and duties they are required to perform are authorised officers for the purposes of enforcing the provisions of the Food Safety Act, Food Hygiene at Primary Production Level and other food standards related

 regulations, including the Official Feed and Food Controls Regulations.
 Authorisation of Food Law Enforcement Officers is controlled and audited.